alicagank/VowSpace/README.md

 I developed this program as a creative diversion while getting one of my phonetics homeworks done.
 The task involved manually inputting data into Excel and adhering to specific guidelines to construct a scatterplot resembling a vowel space.

 I've provided two different scripts for your convenience.
-The first script is a standalone Python application enabling you to effortlessly generate a vowel space or compare different vowel spaces by inputting the data.
+The first script is a standalone Python application enabling you to generate a scatterplot or compare different vowel spaces by inputting or importing data.
 The second program (in the Vsv_Python_R folder), consisting of a Python interface, facilitates the creation of a .csv document containing the entered data.
 Subsequently, an R script reads this dataset, generating a comprehensive scatterplot based on the provided information.

 ## Overview

 A Python-based application that offers a user-friendly interface to work on phonetic data effortlessly.
-Whether you're a linguistics student or a researcher, this tool provides a convenient way to visualize and analyze the formants of vowels.
+Whether you're a linguistics student or a researcher, this tool provides a convenient way to visualize and analyze the formants of vowels as well as sociolinguistics data.

 ## Features